Catch the Wave: 2019

 The 2019 Catch the Wave took place between May 5 and July 15.
 The tournament featured sixteen wrestlers in four blocks of four, the Power Block, the Technical Block, the Visual Block and the Young Block.
 With the Wave Single Championship being vacated due to the last champion Misaki Ohata's retirement from professional wrestling, the winner of the tournament would win the vacant title as well.
 The Young Block competed independently of the main tournament.
 Mika Iwata was injured on June, therefore, was out of the tournament.

-In the finals, Takumi Iroha defeated Nagisa Nozaki and Ryo Mizunami in a three-way match to win the tournament and the title.

 2021

 The 2021 Catch the Wave took place between June 1 and July 1.
 The tournament featured sixteen wrestlers in four blocks of four, the Compliance Block, the Gatling Block, the Jealousy Block and the Potential Block.
 The winner will be given an opportunity to challenge for the Wave Single Championship.